wang1kevin1/cs111/assgn-2/design.md

 **Random Number Generator**

-In order to create a random number generator, we
+In order to generate a random priority, we will utilize random(9) to get a number between 0 and 255.

 **Assigning a Random Run Queue**